kubernetes/ingress-nginx/controllers/gce/BETA_LIMITATIONS.md

 * Creating an Ingress with a TLS section allocates a static IP, because GLBC assumes you mean business.
 * Modifying an Ingress and adding a TLS section allocates a static IP, but the IP *will* change.
 This is a beta limitation.
 * You can [promote](https://cloud.google.com/compute/docs/instances-and-network#promote_ephemeral_ip) an ephemeral to a static IP by hand, if required.

+## Load Balancing Algorithms

+Right now, a kube-proxy nodePort is a necessary condition for Ingress on GCP.
+This is because the cloud lb doesn't understand how to route directly to your pods.
+Incorporating kube-proxy and cloud lb algorithms so they cooperate toward a common goal is still a work in progress.
+If you really want fine grained control over the algorithm, you should deploy the nginx ingress controller.

 ## Large clusters